 So: if you’re open to all kinds of work during your time in the park, you’ll be very likely to find a job quickly.
 There are so many job openings in the summer months that you might even get to choose where you want to work.
 How does that sound?

-3. Arrive in the Park at the Right Moment
+3. Arrive at the Park at the Right Moment

 Banff National Park has two high seasons: summer and winter.
 They provide the most job opportunities.
 But don’t come in the middle of these seasons as employers will already have filled most jobs.